-The lighting was the focal point of the annual Byron Bay Peace Festival, which attracts thousands of people.
+The lighting of the World Peace Flame lantern was the focal point of the annual Byron Bay Peace Festival, which attracts thousands of people each year.

-The World Peace Flame was welcomed on 17 September 2005 with a candle-lit procession at sunset, including a special Aboriginal fire ceremony on the beach.
-It was then carried to The Byron Peace Park where it was received by a large audience gathered for a spectacular outdoors Peace Flame Ceremony.
+It began with candle-lit procession at sunset, including a special Aboriginal welcoming fire ceremony on the beach and it was carried to The Byron Peace Park where a large audience gathered for a spectacular outdoor Peace Flame Ceremony.